DavidAvallone/Iris-Detection-Research-Capstone/README.md

 # Installation Instructions
 Install Anaconda Python Environment Software python 3.9
-Add open-cv, pandas, and, numpy to the environment, pillow, keras, tensorflow
+Add open-cv, numpy, pillow, keras, tensorflow, scikit-learn, and matplotlib to the environment
 # How to Run
 Using the environment as the kernel run the files alongside the dataset in a local directory.
 # How to Test